yveshwang/selenium-2step/README.md

 selenium-2step
 ==============

-2 step way to get selenium grid, selenium node and a headless firefox going. init.d script included.
+2 step way to get selenium grid, selenium node and a headless firefox and chrome going. init.d script included.

 A simple selenium template for 1 min setup for to get Selenium grid and a node going, with all inclusive init.d scripts.